tektoncd/pipeline/docs/additional-configs.md

   **Note:** Pod anti-affinity requires nodes to be consistently labelled, in other words every node in the cluster must have an appropriate label matching `topologyKey`.
 If some or all nodes are missing the specified `topologyKey` label, it can lead to unintended behavior.

+- `coschedule`: set this flag determines how PipelineRun Pods are scheduled with [Affinity Assistant](./affinityassistants).
+Acceptable values are "workspaces" (default), "pipelineruns", "isolate-pipelinerun", or "disabled".
+Setting it to "workspaces" will schedule all the taskruns sharing the same PVC-based workspace in a pipelinerun to the same node.
+Setting it to "pipelineruns" will schedule all the taskruns in a pipelinerun to the same node.
+Setting it to "isolate-pipelinerun" will schedule all the taskruns in a pipelinerun to the same node, and only allows one pipelinerun to run on a node at a time.
+Setting it to "disabled" will not apply any coschedule policy.

 - `await-sidecar-readiness`: set this flag to `"false"` to allow the Tekton controller to start a TasksRun's first step immediately without waiting for sidecar containers to be running first.
 Using